 The interaction between these unlikeable characters is, also, very surface-level and dull: it’s filmed constantly with the lame “shot-reverse-shot” technique and the dialogues are very stilted.
-As opposed to make these people relatable to the target audience (which was the filmmakers’ intent), they come off as pieces of wood written very poorly.
+As opposed to making these people relatable to the target audience (which was the filmmakers’ intent), they come off as pieces of wood written very poorly.

 Although the sound-design is rather well-done, the music for A.M.I. is truly misplaced and annoying to listen to.
 Aside from an orchestral song that’s really effective, every other part of the score seems to come from those lame early-00s rom-coms produced by Disney Channel.
 It’s a bad score onto its own, let alone in a horror movie where the sound should be atmospheric and terrifying.